patrickjuchli/basic-ftp/README.md

 Get a description of supported features.
 This will return a Map where keys correspond to FTP commands and values contain further details.

-`send(command, ignoreErrorCodes = false): Promise<FTPResponse>`
+`send(command): Promise<FTPResponse>`

 Send an FTP command.

-You can choose to ignore error return codes.
-Other errors originating from a connection including timeouts will still reject the Promise returned.
+`sendIgnoringError(command): Promise<FTPResponse>`

+Send an FTP command and ignore an FTP error response.
+Any other error or timeout will still reject the Promise.

 `cd(remotePath): Promise<FTPResponse>`